* U.S. firm Mandiant says Chinese army unit likely behind attacks

 "ECONOMIC CYBER ESPIONAGE"

-Some experts said they doubted Chinese government denials.
+Some experts said they doubted Chinese government denials of military involvement in the hacking.

 "The PLA plays a key role in China's multi-faceted security strategy, so it makes sense that its resources would be used to facilitate economic cyber espionage that helps the Chinese economy," said Dmitri Alperovitch, chief technology officer and co-founder of CrowdStrike, one of Mandiant's competitors.